ikornaselur/similarium/README.md

 The following words are in the test database:

-  anticipation, anyone, apple, apples, berry, blueberry, caramel, circumstanced, continue, current, delighted, ecstatic, effused, elated, enthused, excited, exciting, forewarning, forthcoming, fruit, future, grape, happy, kind, marveled, next, nutshells, peach, pear, pears, pleased, potato, potential, prospects, proud, psyched, seedpods, someday, strawberry, thrilled, uncertain, upcoming, vagaries, varieties, viability,
+  anticipation, anyone, apple, apples, berry, blueberry, caramel, cherries, circumstanced, continue, current, delighted, ecstatic, effused, elated, enthused, excited, exciting, forewarning, forthcoming, fruit, future, grape, happy, kind, marveled, next, nutshells, peach, pear, pears, pleased, potato, potential, prospects, proud, psyched, seedpods, someday, strawberry, thrilled, uncertain, upcoming, vagaries, varieties, viability,

+"cherries" is a special word which has a Word2Vec entry, but no Nearby entry.
+It has a 989 percentile normally to "apple", but was added this way to be easily able to test similar words that end up not being found in the pre-populated "nearby" words.
+This would be a '???' word in the original game.

 ## Attributions